-Inability to be productive can lead me to questioning my existence.
+Inability to be productive may lead me to questioning my existence.

 While on quarantine (due to COVID-19 pandemic) it's becoming clear that it is often hard to just do nothing.
 It's showing where we fall short when it comes down to being productive outside our office.
 I am not saying it is hard for everyone, as many people these days have business online and learnt to self-organize, but many of us are still learning.

-Not being able to check those marks can perpetuate questions like: "What's the point?", "What else is there?", etc. And even though it might sound overly dramatic, many people don't know how to live life and work without their normal schedule, without other people supervising them.
+Not being able to check those marks can perpetuate questions like: "What's the point?", "What else is there?", etc. And even though it might sound overly dramatic, many people don't know how to live life and work without their normal schedule and other people supervising them.

 However, in our today's society people tend to thrive when they get stuff done.
-Having purpose is extremely important to human beings.
-Being productive to me means that I have accomplished something that brought me at least 1 step closer to my goal, that reflects my purpose.
-It doesn't need to be a list of things, if I keep doing what is important to me.
+Having purpose is extremely important for human beings.
+Being productive means that I have accomplished something that brought me at least 1 step closer to my goal, that reflects my life purpose.
+It doesn't need to be a list of things, if I keep doing what is important for me.
 Lists can help with being more organized and focused though, so they are only a tool, not something that should stress us out.

-Staying productivedistracts us from self-loathing and helps us see that we can still work on something, despite the crisis.
+Staying productive distracts us from self-loathing and helps us see that we can still work on something, despite the crisis.
 If it is a self-care act, it's still getting things done, things that are important for our well-being, aka our biggest "project".
-It is impressive how we can take care of our things (for instance wash our cars) and call it being productive, but call taking a bath a waste of time.
+It is interesting how we can take care of some things (for instance wash our cars) and call it being productive, but call taking a bath a waste of time.
 Aren't you more important than your car?

-Like I said in the beginning of this post, when it comes down to our lives, we are the ones who set standards for our productivity.
+Like I said in the beginning of this post, we are the ones who set standards for our productivity.
 We pick and choose what we call productive, whether the measure of our productivity is quantity or quality.
 It means, that there is no place for judgement, even if you don't get things done on a certain day.
 But there is always a room for improvement.

 At the end of the day, most likely you already do whatever it takes to stay alive and be happy.
 Making lists and setting goals help you structure your thoughts better, motivate you to learn more and to grow, which ultimately can lead you to feeling more content and fulfilled.